johnsmacd/ZenithVehicles/README.md

 1. Ensure all your changes are committed
 2. Push to your repository
+3. Ensure your repository is public
-3. Share a link to your repository with your contact at Zenith
+4. Share a link to your repository with your contact at Zenith

 ## Questions?

 If you have any questions about the task requirements or encounter issues with the setup, please reach out to your contact at Zenith for clarification.

+There is no penalty for asking questions, so please don't hesitate!